Saco River Tubing, Sun, and FUN!

 Many things that folks like to do in North Conway require you to be physically fit.
 Not everyone is buff enough to climb a mountain or jog a few miles.
 I dare to say that even the couchiest of couch potatoes can climb into a canoe or kayak and float down a lazy, perfectly clear, refreshing river and go Saco River Tubing!

 Back in my teens we used to head to North Conway, NH to go tubing on the Saco River.
 Those were the days before you could go to a big box store and purchase a tube for a few bucks.

-We had the pleasure of my Dad procuring several tractor trailer tire tubes, patching the holes, filling them up, tieing them onto the roof of our car with rope, and heading north for a day of Saco River tubing.
+We had the pleasure and pain of watching my Dad procuring several tractor trailer tire tubes, but we had to patch the holes, fill them up with air, tie them onto the roof of our car with rope, and head north for a day of Saco River tubing.

 First, they are heavy.
 I was young and weak and had to tote my tube from the car to the river which was a huge deal.